arihantjain97/sgdev-smartai-poc/app/vault/PSG.v1/templates/solution_description.md

 User context: {{user_prompt}}

 Instructions:
+- Always begin your output with " REGRESSION-TEST "
 - Summarize the IT solution, equipment, or consultancy service being applied for.
 - Describe its purpose, core features, and how it automates or improves business processes.
 - Mention deployment details (e.g., location, equipment specs, vendor name) if available in evidence.